kvasdopil/play3d/README.md

 ### Known Limitations

-- All models are placed at origin (0,0,0) by default - manual positioning coming soon
+- Manual positioning is supported via the transform gizmo (position/rotation/scale).
+New models are placed at origin by default.
 - 3D generation requires active internet connection
 - API rate limits apply based on your plan
 - Large models (high detail) may take longer to generate